 DMS 186 C Obstetric and Gynecology Sonography 4 Units

 Corequisite: Completion of or concurrent enrollment in DMS 176 C and DMS 207 C with a grade of C or better.
 Term hours: 72 lecture.
 This obstetric/gynecology sonography course is a study of the pregnant and non-pregnant female reproductive system.
 This includes an assessment of fetal gestational age, fetal anatomy and pathology, as well as, associated maternal conditions.
 Gynecological sonography includes normal female anatomy along with pathological processes.
 Topics of discussion include related clinical symptoms, sonographic appearances, scanning techniques and protocols, and laboratory tests.
 This course includes a demonstration section on basic scanning techniques and protocol.
 (CSU)

-Corequisite: DMS 217 C with a grade of C or better.
 Term hours: 27 lecture.
-This course includes vascular scanning techniques related to carotid, venous, and arterial sonographic exams.
+This course includes vascular scanning techniques related to upper and lower extremity venous sonographic exams.
 (CSU)

-DMS 195 C Carotid and Arterial Sonograph 4 Units
+DMS 195 C Carotid and Arterial Sonography 4 Units

 Corequisite: DMS 227 C with a grade of C or better.
 Term hours: 54 lecture and 27 laboratory.
 This course includes Doppler criteria related to carotid and arterial sonographic exams.
 (CSU)